Real-Fruit-Snacks/Combined-Code-Blocks/README.md

 - 🔗 **Smart Code Block Combination** - Automatically merge all code blocks in a note
 - 🎯 **Intelligent Language Detection** - Detects the most common programming language
 - 🎨 **Beautiful Styling Options** - Choose from callout styles, enhanced formatting, and more
-- 📍 **Flexible Output Positioning** - Choose where to place the combined block (top, bottom, after heading, or at cursor)
+- 📍 **Simple Output** - Combined blocks are automatically appended to the end of your note
 - 🏷️ **Language Filtering** - Include or exclude specific programming languages
 - 🗂️ **Language Grouping** - Organize code blocks by programming language with emoji icons
 - 📝 **Source References** - Optionally include original line number references